UG4/unsat_flow/README.md

 * --problem-id specifies the problems config file, standard: "trench2D"
 * --numPreRefs specifies the number of refinements before distribution
 * --numRefs specifies the number of refinements after distribution
-* --check checks if a problem file has the correct layout, standard: false
+* --check checks if a problem file has the correct layout

 ## Examples